PM tells Cabinet ‘we will reform welfare’ amid backbench rebellion over plans

 The Prime Minister on Tuesday said the Government must ‘fix what is broken’.

-Sir Keir Starmer faces a showdown with Labour rebels after vowing to press ahead with welfare reforms despite a brewing revolt among more than 100 backbenchers over planned cuts.
+Sir Keir Starmer faces a showdown with Labour rebels after vowing to press ahead with welfare reforms despite a brewing revolt over planned cuts to disability benefits.

 The Prime Minister on Tuesday said the Government must take “hard, honest choices” in a defiant message after some 108 MPs from within his party signed a Commons bid to stop the changes in their tracks.